Tuning Management Pack for VMware

 unknownFilesGB > 50, warning

-This monitor tracks the Unknown Files on a vSphere datastore – that is, files which are unknown to vCenter or not managed by vCenter.
+This monitor tracks unknown files on a vSphere datastore — the files which are unknown to the vCenter Server or not managed by the vCenter Server.
 These could be orphaned VM disks or snapshots, or manually uploaded files such as ISOs.

-If your environment contains datastores which have the specific purpose of holding non-vCenter managed files, such as ISO storage, it is recommended to override the threshold for this monitor.
+If your environment contains datastores that have a specific purpose to store files not managed by the vCenter Server, such as ISO storage, it is recommended to override the threshold for this monitor.

 Virtual Machine Disk Space Analysis

 freeMB < 100

 This monitor tracks free disk space in MB on partitions inside virtual machines.